Yaarn/yaarn.github.io/pages/using-yaarn/coverage-tracking.md

 - Email reports directly to yourself or clients

 _Tip: Star important coverage pieces to highlight them at the top of PDF reports._

+## Coverage Analysis

+### Sentiment Analysis

+Yaarn automatically analyzes the sentiment of each piece of coverage:

+- Positive (Green)
+- Neutral (Grey)
+- Negative (Red)

+### Key Message Tracking

+Track how often key messages appear in coverage:

+1. Set up key messages in the client profile
+2. The system will automatically detect these in new coverage
+3. View message frequency in the Coverage Analytics dashboard

+### Share of Voice

+Compare your client's coverage against competitors:

+1. Add competitor names in the client profile
+2. View comparative metrics in the Coverage Analytics dashboard
+3. Filter by date range or publication type

+## Coverage Reports

+### Automated Reports

+1. Click **Reports** in the coverage section
+2. Select report type (Daily, Weekly, Monthly)
+3. Choose metrics to include
+4. Set recipients and schedule
+5. Reports will be automatically generated and sent

+### Custom Reports

+1. Click **Create Custom Report**
+2. Select date range and coverage to include
+3. Choose layout template
+4. Add custom notes or analysis
+5. Preview and download or send directly to client

+_Tip: Save report templates for quick access in the future._